ElasticSA/eskb_doc_vac/README.md

 ------------------

  - excerpt:
-   - content - The actual page text
+   - content - The actual excerpt text
    - title - The title for excerpt
    - bookmarks - A list of bookmarks contained within the excerpt
    - start_page - The document page where this excerpt starts